llm-tools/embedJs/README.md

 # Loaders supported

 Loaders take a specific format, process the input and create chunks of the data.
-You can import all the loaders from the path `@llm-tools/embedjs`.
-Currently, the library supports the following formats -
+The library supports the following formats -

 ## Youtube video